Pompeo renews criticism of China over virus but welcomes supplies

 U.S. Secretary of State Mike Pompeo hit out at Beijing again on Wednesday over the coronavirus outbreak and accused it of taking advantage of the pandemic to bully neighbors, even as he welcomed China's provision of essential medical supplies.
 Pompeo told a news briefing that the United States "strongly believed" Beijing had failed to report the outbreak in a timely manner, in breach of World Health Organization rules, and had failed to report human-to-human transmission of the virus "for a month until it was in every province inside of China."

 Pompeo also said China had halted testing of new virus samples, "destroyed existing samples" and failed to share samples with the outside world, "making it impossible to track the disease’s evolution."
 The Trump administration has repeatedly criticized China's handling of the coronavirus outbreak, which began late last year in the Chinese city of Wuhan and has grown into a global pandemic.
-The outbreak has killed nearly 180,000 people, including more than 45,000 in the United States, according to a Reuters tally.
+The outbreak has killed around 180,000 people globally, including more than 45,000 in the United States, according to a Reuters tally.

 Even after Beijing notified the WHO of the outbreak, Pompeo said, "It did not share all of the information it had.
 Instead it covered up how dangerous the disease is."
 President Donald Trump last week suspended U.S. funding of the WHO, accusing the U.N. agency of promoting China's "disinformation" about the outbreak.
 WHO officials have denied this and China has said it has been transparent and open.